vectara/ragtime/README.md

 # Ragtime

-An open-source rag bot for slack and discord using Vectara.
+An open-source RAG bot for slack and discord using Vectara.
+With this bot you can create a slack or Discord bot that is connected to your server and answers user questions by querying a Vectara corpus.

 ## Usage